ttax00/ttax00/README.md

-# Hello world.
-There is much to learn!
+# Hello world!
+There is so much to learn.

 🌊 I'm Tech, a hobbyist developer situating in Tokyo.

 🔭 Curiosity driven, with a healthy emphasis on safe, performant, and ergonomic programming patterns.

-🌱 I’m making an effort to learn Rust.
+🌱 I’m making an effort to learn [Rust](https://www.rust-lang.org/).

 ## Tools and languages